TamarSdeChen/Image-reconstruction-from-DDNN/README.md

 ## Data
-we used MNIST dataset from torchvision Dataset class for training the Optical Model
+We used MNIST dataset from torchvision Dataset class for training the Optical Model

 ## Models
 * The implementation of the Optical Model was based on this article [To image, or not to image: Class-specific diffractive cameras with all-optical erasure of undesired objects](https://arxiv.org/abs/2205.13122).